jellydn/blog/posts/welcome-to-my-experimental-world.md

 ---
 # Hello there

 I’m Dung Huynh Duc.
 I work at [AirCarbon](https://aircarbon.co/) as a Software Engineer.
-I often get into something new and always feel exciting when trying with new/hot technology.
+I often get into something new and always feel exciting when trying with hot technology.

 For upcoming posts, I will write some short articles which are `TIL`(Today I learned) and some dedicated articles about website development.
 Hopefully, you would find something useful for you on my blog.